myarichuk/myarichuk.github.io/source/_posts/cpp-di-metaprogramming.md

 ```

-All in all, using the library feels a bit awkward to me, but what do I know?
-I am not a C++ developer and in any case I am used to C# IOC/DI libraries...
+I continued to play around with the library, using it feels a bit awkward to me, but what do I know?
+I am not a C++ developer and it is likely I felt that way because I am used to the way C# IOC/DI libraries work.
 Considering the fact that C++ has no reflection, I never thought a library with such rich functionality is even possible. (and I am very happy to be wrong!)
 > If you want to see *how* rich is the functionality, take a look at [Boost.DI examples](https://boost-experimental.github.io/di/examples.html)